hakan-lekesiz/master-ui-components/README.md

 # Master UI Components
 This library contains React UI components and util functions.
-It has written in Typescript.
+It has written in Typescript for React projects.

 ## 📦 Install